CYinGitHub/BLE_Spark_pedal/README.md

 ## Credits/Thanks

-*   PositiveGrid for their Spark 40 Amp.
+*   Positive Grid for their Spark 40 Amp.
+"Positive Grid", "Spark" and other trade marks belong to their respected owners.
 *   Paul Hamshere https://github.com/paulhamsh/ for his system approach and a great reverse engineering job.
 This project is based on forked SparkIO, SparkComms and some of his other classes.
 *   Christopher Cook https://github.com/soundshed for the great desktop app for playing with the amp, and for some code look-up.
 *   Kevin McGladdery for the pedal example